brodieaustin/poisoned-well-novel/poisoned-well.md

 Manan grabbed the reins and slowed the beast down.
 "What's the meaning of this?"
 Manan asked, lowering voice as much as she could.

-The hunter stopped and when he saw her he made an awkward bow, "Pardons, I didn't realize..."
+The hunter stopped and when he saw her he made an awkward bow, "Pardons, I did not realize..."
 His tone shifted though as he stood up and realized that he was addressing a young girl, "...that a Water Woman was passing this way.
 I thought this beast had wondered off from its master."

 "I'm it's master, as much as it can be said to have one," she replied.